ellenjxu/cartlataccel/README.md

 # gym-cartlataccel

+RL learns to drive a (very simple) car in ~0.6s!

-A simple, vectorized cart environment for testing RL controls on OpenAI Gym.
+This task is a very simple, vectorized cart dynamics environment for testing RL driving controls.
+Think CartPole, but for cars (it's literally just CartPole without the pole, with added realistic noise and trajectory following).

+The only inputs are x, v, and x_target, and the action is the steering force/accel.

 ## Installation